-The School of Science recognizes exceptional academic performance in baccalaureate and associate degree programs before graduation from the university by periodically publishing the Science Scholars List and the Dean's Honor List.
+The School of Science recognizes exceptional academic performance in baccalaureate and associate degree programs before graduation from the university by periodically publishing the Science Scholars List.
 This recognition does not apply to students pursuing graduate level degrees.

 Science Scholars List eligibility includes: